fydo23/TicTacToe_pyCLI/README.md

 To run the game, change into the folder containing this file and run `$ Python playTTT.py`

+This game also runs as computer vs. computer simulation if you run `$ Python playTTT.py -n`, but be warned, it's always the same!

 AUTHORS
 ============
 Fyodor Wolf